ACM40960/mathematical-modelling-of-race-lines/frontend/README.md

 - **To change the drawing logic:**
   - Edit `CanvasDraw.tsx`.
 You can swap out the normal vector method for a more advanced offsetting library if needed.
 - **To style the app:**
-  - Use Tailwind CSS classes in your components, or update `tailwind.config.js` for custom themes.
+  - Use Tailwind CSS classes in your components.

 ---